Link to book on publisher's site

 A Biennial Award Honoring Excellence in Scholarship

 Every two years, the society grants an award for the “Best Book in Hindu-Christian Studies.”
-The award, which carries an honorarium of $500, alternates between two categories, theology/philosophy and history/ethnography, each covering a four-year period.
+The award, which carries an honorarium of $500, alternates between two categories, history/ethnography and theology/philosophy, each covering a four-year period.

 The history/ethnography award is dedicated to the memory of Selva J. Raj, a pioneering scholar of Hindu-Christian studies and active member of the society.
-The current winner (for 2017-2021) is announced below.
+The current winner (for Theology/Philosophy, 2019-23) is announced below.

 The next prize cycles will be: